MediaComem/Open-CO2/README.md

 ## Configuration

-Project use [dotenv](https://github.com/motdotla/dotenv) to loads environment variables.
+Project use [Node-config](https://github.com/node-config/node-config#readme) to loads environment variables.

-Copy the `.env.example` file as `.env` in those different directories:
+Default configuration is store in `default.json` JSON file in those different directories:

-- /server
 - /server/app
 - /server/seeder

-Server app use default value if `.env` isn't defined.
-See `server/app/config/env.js` for default values.
+Create similar `local.json` files if you need specific local configuration.

+To secure your production configuration, you can follow instructions at [Node-config - Securing Production Config Files](https://github.com/node-config/node-config/wiki/Securing-Production-Config-Files)

+## Deployment

+An example [docker-compose file](./server/docker-compose.yml) is available to seed the database with input CO2 data and deploy locally the API for development purpose.

 ---

 ## Project structure

 Source code is mostly located in `server`.
-The `client` directory only provides some applications to consume the API as examples.
+The `client-examples` directory only provides some applications to consume the API as examples.

 The `server` directory is splitted in two main parts: